dnanexus/dxCompiler/doc/Debugging.md

 sudo touch /.dx-hold
 ```
 However, if the job successfully finished, it gets to the `terminated` state without an option to get access to the worker.
-4. To restart whatever processing was done in the container if it already finished, first change the switch to the root user
+4. To restart whatever processing was done in the container if it already finished, first switch to the root user
 while preserving job environment:
 ```bash
 sudo -E bash
 ```
-5. The job script (from the `command` section of the task) is located in `/home/dnanexus/meta/commandScript` for debugging.
+5. The job script (from the `command` section of the workflow task/process) is located in `/home/dnanexus/meta/commandScript` for debugging.
 6. To debug inside container while it's running, use GNU screens:
    * create a new screen by pressing `Ctrl a` followed by `c`
    * in the new screen: